milesian/aop/README.md

                [tangrammer/defrecord-wrapper "0.1.5"]]
 ```

+[milesian/aop](https://github.com/milesian/aop)  lets you wrap your stuartsierra/components in the same way as AOP does.

 ... for those who aren't familiar with [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming), it is a programming paradigme that aims to increase modularity by allowing the separation of cross-cutting concerns.
 Examples of cross-cutting concerns can be: applying security, logging and throwing events, and as wikipedia explains:
 > Logging exemplifies a crosscutting concern because a logging strategy necessarily affects every logged part of the system.
 Logging thereby crosscuts all logged classes and methods....

 ### what is it included?
-It includes a **wrap function** as a customization system function and specific **component-matchers** to calculate the-component-place where we'll apply middleware.
+It includes a **wrap function** that works as a customization system function and specific **component-matchers** to calculate the-component-place where we'll apply middleware.

 ### basic howto
 To simplify AOP meanings, let's try *refactoring* for a while two AOP concepts to quickly understand the functionality provided.